(1951-52) Radio: Appeared (as "Tarzan") in the series "Tarzan, Lord of the Jungle" on Mutual Radio Network.

 [1992, interview in The Miami Herald] I find a great many things that never make it to the big screen, because they're controversial, wind up on television, and done with a considerable amount of daring.
 That seems surprising in a medium that's supposed to be timid or anxious.

 Schooled at Pasadena City College.
 First performed in radio drama and worked as a radio announcer.
 Acted at the Pasadena Playhouse.
-During World War II, considered unfit for military service due to health problems, but worked with the USO entertaining troops in Europe.
-In the 1950's and 60's, made a name for himself as a director of seminal television episodes, particularly The Twilight Zone
+During World War II was classified as unfit for military service due to health problems, but worked with the USO entertaining troops in Europe.
+In the 1950s and 1960s made a name for himself as a director of seminal television episodes, particularly The Twilight Zone